ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/bento_guide.md

 # Use Bento components in non-AMP pages

 Bento components are available for experimental use in the developer preview.
-After enabling the Bento experimental

 ## Enable Bento Experiment